khutbaapp1-debug/KhutbahTranslate/replit.md

 ## System Architecture

 ### Frontend Architecture
-The frontend is built with React 18 and TypeScript, using Vite for fast development and optimized builds.
-UI components are sourced from Shadcn/ui (New York style) leveraging Radix UI primitives for accessibility, styled with Tailwind CSS and CVA for type-safe variants.
+The frontend is built with React 18, TypeScript, and Vite.
+UI components utilize Shadcn/ui (New York style) with Radix UI primitives for accessibility, styled using Tailwind CSS and CVA.
 State management is handled by TanStack Query for server state and React Hook Form with Zod for validation.
-The design system is mobile-first, featuring touch-optimized interactions, horizontal scroll cards, fixed bottom navigation, and an Islamic aesthetic with Arabic typography (Noto Naskh Arabic) and respectful color treatment.
+The design is mobile-first, featuring touch-optimized interactions, horizontal scroll cards, fixed bottom navigation, and an Islamic aesthetic with Arabic typography and respectful color treatment.

 ### Backend Architecture
-The backend is an Express.js application running on Node.js, providing RESTful API endpoints organized by feature domain (e.g., `/api/sermons`, `/api/transcripts`).
-Authentication uses Passport.js with a local strategy and session management, backed by `express-session` and `connect-pg-simple`.
-Multer handles audio file uploads, and role-based access control (`requireAuth`, `requirePremium`) manages feature access based on user subscription tiers (Free/Premium).
+The backend is an Express.js application on Node.js, providing RESTful API endpoints.
+Authentication uses Passport.js with a local strategy and session management (express-session, connect-pg-simple).
+Multer handles audio file uploads, and role-based access control (`requireAuth`, `requirePremium`) manages feature access.

 ### Data Storage
 PostgreSQL serves as the primary database, utilizing Neon for serverless capabilities and Drizzle ORM for type-safe queries.
-The schema includes tables for `users`, `sermons`, `transcript_segments`, `notes`, `journal_entries`, `user_analytics`, `hadiths`, `favoriteHadiths`, `duas`, and `favoriteDuas`, with UUID primary keys and appropriate relationships to ensure data integrity and user-owned content management.
-User preferences are stored in the `userPreferences` table, including notification settings for Daily Hadith, prayer reminders, and Jummah reminders.
+The schema includes tables for users, sermons, transcript_segments, notes, journal_entries, user_analytics, hadiths, favoriteHadiths, duas, favoriteDuas, and userPreferences, including comprehensive notification settings.

 ### Key Architectural Decisions
-The project adopts a monorepo structure with `/client`, `/server`, and `/shared` directories for clear separation and type safety.
-Real-time translation involves capturing audio chunks, sending them to the backend, transcribing with Whisper, translating with GPT-4o, and storing segments for real-time display.
-Session-based authentication was chosen for enhanced security.
+The project adopts a monorepo structure with `/client`, `/server`, and `/shared` directories.
+Real-time translation involves audio chunk capture, backend processing with Whisper for transcription, and GPT-4o-mini for translation, with segments stored for real-time display.
+Session-based authentication is used for security.
 Premium feature gating is implemented via middleware and UI flags.
-A mobile-first design prioritizes thumb-friendly interactions and gesture-driven navigation.
-Islamic content handling includes dedicated Arabic fonts, RTL support, and custom translation logic to preserve terminology and add honorifics.
-A multi-language variant system allows building English, Hindi/Urdu, and French app versions from a single codebase using Capacitor for native mobile deployment.
+A mobile-first design prioritizes thumb-friendly interactions.
+Islamic content handling includes dedicated Arabic fonts, RTL support, and custom translation logic.
+Multi-language support is built-in, with Capacitor enabling native mobile deployment.

 ## External Dependencies

 ### AI Services
-- **OpenAI Whisper API**: For Arabic audio transcription and source language auto-detection (supports 99+ languages).
+- **OpenAI Whisper API**: For Arabic audio transcription and source language auto-detection.
-- **GPT-4o-mini**: For cost-effective and high-quality Arabic-to-English (and other language pairs) translation, maintaining Islamic context, terminology, and cultural sensitivity.
-Also used for AI-generated features like action point extraction, sermon summaries, and reflection prompts.
+- **GPT-4o-mini**: For cost-effective and high-quality Arabic-to-English translation, maintaining Islamic context, and for AI-generated features like action point extraction, sermon summaries, and reflection prompts.

 ### Payment Processing
-- **Stripe**: For managing premium subscriptions, handling payments, and processing webhooks for subscription lifecycle events.
+- **Stripe**: For managing premium subscriptions, handling payments, and processing webhooks.
 - **Stripe.js and React Stripe.js**: For frontend payment integration.

 ### Third-Party UI Libraries
 - **Radix UI**: Primitives for accessible UI components.
-- **Lucide React**: For consistent iconography.
+- **Lucide React**: For iconography.
 - **date-fns**: For date manipulation.
 - **Embla Carousel**: For swipeable UI components.

 ### Native Mobile Platform
-- **Capacitor**: For deploying the web application as native iOS and Android apps, configured with platform-specific permissions and assets.
+- **Capacitor**: For deploying the web application as native iOS and Android apps.